facile-it/facile-it.github.io/content/blog/eng/from-zero-to-infinite-the-final-keyword.md

     public function __construct(string $value)
     {
         if (true === $this->flagCreate) {
-            throw new \BadMethodCallException('This is an immutable object has already create.');
+            throw new \BadMethodCallException('This immutable object has already been created.');
         }

         $this->someString = $value;